OSGeo/OSGeoLive-doc/doc/quickstart/mapbender_quickstart.rst

 * Mapbender Website https://mapbender.org/

-* You find tutorials at https://doc.mapbender.org
+* You can find tutorials at https://doc.mapbender.org

+* You can find an extended tutorial at https://doc.mapbender.org/en/quickstart.html

 * Get involved in the project https://www.mapbender.org/Community